 This tutorial explains several different ways to apply strokes when shading.
-It can be applied to drawing with pencil, markers, pens and other mediums including digital drawing.
+It can be useful for drawing with pencils, markers, pens and other mediums including digital drawing.

-For a practical and very basic application of the first four examples of these strokes you can see:
+For a practical and very basic application of some of the strokes in these examples you can see:

 One Directional Strokes